lokeshlkr/delete-reddit-posts-and-comments/README.md

 - You have to keep the browser window in foreground so that browser does not make it sleep, which will pause the flow.
 - Once you have deleted the posts you can delete the comments similarly.

-**DONT DELETE THE USER ITSELF SO THAT YOU CAN VERIFY LATER IF REDDIT `UN-DELETED` YOUR CONTENT LIKE MENTIUONED IN VIDEO**

 ## Limitations:
 - This code is very janky and kind of like first draft.
 - This is entirely dependent on the classnames for various elements on reddit.